 As our CEO, Rachel's primary role is to lead the management of the organisation in developing its long term strategy and achieving strategic objectives.

-Rachel graduated from Liverpool University with a BA (Hons) in English & History.
+As well as graduating from Liverpool University with a BA (Hons) in English and History, Rachel has also achieved an Executive MBA degree from Liverpool John Moores University.
 She has a Diploma in Youth & Community Studies, a VRQ in Leadership and Management and a National Advocacy Qualification.
 She is also a PRINCE2 Practitioner.